finos/git-proxy/README.md

 ```

 Using the default configuration, Git Proxy intercepts the push and _blocks_ it because the forked repository
-is not listed in the authorisedList.
+is not listed in the `authorisedList` of repos allowed through the proxy.
 To allow pushes to your fork, you must configure Git Proxy.

 ## Documentation
 For detailed step-by-step instructions for how to install, deploy & configure Git Proxy and